To be eligible for funding organisation’s must

 Other organisational considerations

-Organisations can apply to each of the 2 funds but should consider the balance criterion.
+Organisations can apply to all Small Grant rounds when they individually open for applications but should consider the but should consider the balance criterion

 Whilst the funded activity must be delivered in Oxford (see our boundary map), it is not a requirement that organisations be based in the city.
 We recognise that there are Oxfordshire groups based outside of the city who deliver essential services to our residents.
 There will, however, be a preference to support groups based in Oxford / Oxfordshire over groups based further afield.